LaiArturs/snake/README.md

 # snake
 Simple snake game that runs in terminal

-I made this game during the time I was learning C. It is should be run from terminal.
+I made this game during the time I was learning C. It should be run from terminal.

 ## Build
 Use following command to build: